 3. CEREC Primescan 2 — Best for Same-Day Dentistry

-Dentsply Sirona's CEREC Primescan has long been the reference standard for accuracy in intraoral scanning, and Primescan 2 keeps that crown while moving the platform toward a cloud-native architecture.
-If you run a same-day crown workflow paired with a CEREC mill, nothing else integrates as seamlessly.
+Dentsply Sirona's CEREC Primescan has long been regarded as one of the most accurate intraoral scanners, and Primescan 2 keeps that reputation while moving the platform toward a cloud-native architecture.9 For same-day crown workflows paired with a CEREC mill, it has a strong chairside reputation — one in-house-milling dentist on r/dentistry put it plainly, calling CEREC unbeatable for same-day work.10

-Primescan's mesh density, margin definition, and overall scan crispness consistently rank at or near the top in third-party lab comparisons.
-The trade-off is the wand size — slightly larger than TRIOS 5 or Medit i900, which can make distal molars trickier — and the platform is at its strongest inside the Dentsply Sirona ecosystem.
-Open STL export works, but the magic happens when you're using DS labs and DS chairside milling together.
+The trade-off is a larger wand, which can make distal molars trickier, and the platform is at its strongest inside the Dentsply Sirona ecosystem.
+Open STL export works,11 but the magic happens when you're using DS labs and DS chairside milling together.

 Best for: Same-day chairside dentistry, in-house CEREC milling, restorative-heavy practices that prioritize margin precision.